About the Council

 The BC Arts Council also funds B.C. citizens who have recently completed, or are just about to finish, their arts training in a grant program called Early Career Development.

 Finally, there are in-service Professional Development Assistance short-term training grants for working artists to upgrade or transition their artistic practice from one medium to another.

 Yes!
 We offer a number of programs through our delivery partners, listed on our Funding page.

 In addition, there are many municipalities, foundations, not-for-profit organizations and private companies, as well as the federal government, that provide a wide range of grant programs.
 The BC Alliance for Arts and Culture has a great list and calendar of many of these opportunities.

 Applying for Funding

 That’s a great question as we transition from paper-based applications to an online grant system.
-Until we have our new system all ready to go, we will post fillable pdf and Word application forms to any programs with open intakes.
 Each of the forms, guidelines and program pages will have instructions on how to submit your application.
 See the Grant Programs list for all of our programs and their deadlines.
 Application forms (or a link to the online system when available) will only be accessible during the intake window, which starts six weeks before the deadline day.
 Be sure to track when the deadlines are for the programs you’re interested in, and check back within that six week period for application forms and instructions.
 The program guidelines are available for every program throughout the year, and they contain all sorts of helpful information about eligibility, the application requirements and how the program is adjudicated.